kjuraszek/epd-rpi-controller/controller/custom_views/examplary_views/README.md

 If a view angle should be different than set in config it can be overriden by optional `view_angle` parameter.

+Some of below examples are also presented in `controller/custom_views/examplary_usages.py` file.

 Some of those views can be seen on this video:

 [![EPD RPi Controller](/images/epd-rpi-controller-yt.jpg)](https://youtu.be/IhibN0U2Lx4?t=127 "Raspberry Pi Epaper Display Controller")